UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_011_group_users_multiple_assignment_submission_allowed_test_description.md

 58. Click on the "Submit" button.
 59. Verify the submit status changed to "Submitted".
 60. Clear the app storage
-61. Login as another student from same group 1.
+61. Login to the app using the another student username and password in same group 1.
 62. Click on "Courses" tab.
 63. Click on the course name.
 64. Click on the assignment added by teacher.